 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 We tend to think of living wills, health care proxies, and durable powers of attorney as older persons’ issues, but most of the highly charged cases involving end-of-life issues have centered around young people who made headlines for a short period of time.
 Consider past cases such as Karen Ann Quinlan, Nancy Cruzan, and Terri Schiavo — these young women were left disabled without any instructions about their care beyond hazily recalled details of statements they made in their teens or in their 20s.

-Older people may be less in the news when it comes to healthcare issues because older individuals tend to have established plans for dealing with end-of-life issues.
+Older people may be less in the news when it comes to healthcare issues because these individuals tend to have established plans for dealing with end-of-life issues.
 Often, these plans are developed as part of an estate plan, where individuals arrange healthcare directions, trusts, and durable powers of attorney, in addition to the preparation of a will.
-But the examples of Quinlan, Cruzan, and Schiavo show that estate planning doesn’t have to be exclusively for those of older age.
+But the examples of Quinlan, Cruzan, and Schiavo show that estate planning doesn’t have to be exclusively for those nearing retirement.

 Let’s examine each of these choices — which supplement your will — to see which might be right for you.

 Healthcare directions are generally spelled out in either a living will or — in states where a living will is not recognized — by a health care proxy.
 In some states these arrangements are designated as a Power of Attorney for Healthcare.

 A living will goes into great detail about how you want to be treated by your physician and your hospital if you are totally disabled with no hope of recovery.
 Perhaps you’re moving your residence to an assisted living facility or nursing home, or your life is in danger in a hospital — the facility, nursing home, or hospital will likely not admit you without a living will, or a similar document.